PeterOyelegbin/ncaa-game-highlights/README.md

 ### Future Enhancements
 1. Using Terraform to enhance the Infrastructure as Code (IaC)
-2. Increasing the amount of videos process and converted with AWS Media Convert
+2. Increasing the amount of videos processed and converted with AWS Media Convert
-3. Change the date from static (specific point in time) to dyanmic (now, last 30 days from today's date,etc)
+3. Change the date from static (specific point in time) to dynamic (now, last 30 days from today's date, etc)

 ### Conclusion
 This project demonstrates my hands-on approach to delivering an event-driven architecture using AWS services and APIs.
 By following this guide, you can set up and customize the system to meet your requirements.